 Should I expect joint pain during Ajovy treatment?

-Joint pain isn’t a known side effect of Ajovy.
-It wasn’t reported in clinical studies of this medication.
+Joint pain is not a known side effect of Ajovy.
+It wasn’t reported in clinical trials of this medication.

-Joint pain has been reported with other drugs used to help prevent migraine, including divalproex and topiramate.
+Joint pain has been reported with other drugs used to help prevent migraine episodes, including divalproex and topiramate.
 Your doctor might prescribe Ajovy with other preventive medications such as these.

 If you have joint pain, talk with your doctor.
 They can look into possible causes and recommend treatments that may help.